sushimg/ThePrisoner/README.md

 ## Learn More

-For more information about *Prisoner 9* and our team, please visit our [official website](https://globalgamejam.org/games/2024/prisoner-9).
+For more information about *Prisoner* and our team, please visit our [official website](https://globalgamejam.org/games/2024/prisoner-9).

 ## Jam Year